apache/dubbo-website/docs/en-us/dev/SPI.md

     public XxxProtocolWrapper(Protocol protocol) { impl = protocol; }

-    //after interface method is executed，the method in extension will be executed public void refer() {
+    //after interface method is executed, the method in extension will be executed public void refer() {
         //... some operation
         impl.refer();